tpwalke2/tpwalke2.github.io/docs/_posts/2023-02-08-build-pipeline-decision-process-examples.markdown

 Because this project is in a private repository, [AppVeyor][appveyor] is not an option.
 I chose [CircleCi][circleci] because they offer a limited free ($) option for private repositories.

-In the next installment, I will go over a recent period where I was able to test the portability of the pipeline code.
+In the [next installment][next-post], I will go over a recent period where I was able to test the portability of the pipeline code.

 [last-post]: {% post_url 2023-02-07-build-pipeline-decision-process %}
 [code-point]: {% post_url 2023-01-04-font-codepoint-source-generator-package %}